Michael Swaim: Those Aren't Muskets and early writings

 Swaim attended the University of California, San Diego, where he majored in theatre with a minor in creative writing.
-Before embarking on his comedy career, he contributed short stories to science fiction magazines.
+Before beginning his career in comedy, he contributed short stories to science fiction magazines.
 He also aspired to become a playwright.
 While attending UCSD, he served as an editor of the university's satirical publication, the Muir Quarterly, commonly known as "the MQ".
 In 2006, he began writing comedy articles on a freelance basis for Cracked.com.
 The website gave him a blog, called "The Specious", and during Swaim's senior year of college, he became a columnist for Cracked.
+Around this time, he also contributed articles to McSweeney's and Yankee Pot Roast.
+In September 2007, "The Specious" ceased publication.
+Swaim's columns for Cracked were later published as part of a separate blog called "S.W.A.I.M.".

 Fellow MQ editor Abe Epperson befriended Swaim when they were both UCSD sophomores, and the two have remained frequent collaborators throughout their careers.
 Together, shortly after graduating in 2007, they founded the internet sketch comedy troupe Those Aren't Muskets.
 Swaim continued during this time to be involved with UCSD's theatre program, producing his own original comedy play, Olympus Inc, from which cast members occasionally crossed over into Those Aren't Muskets videos.
 Within months, the troupe's content had attained over 100,000 views.
 Videos produced by the troupe were posted to websites like YouTube, Revver, Cracked, CollegeHumor, and Funny or Die, in addition to the now-defunct thosearentmuskets.com.